 Below is a selection of woods used for antique clocks and furniture during the 17th and 18th and 19th centuries in England.
-I will give you a brief insight into each wood pictured, I hope from this blog will help you discover what type of wood your clock or piece of furniture is manufactured from.
+A brief insight into each wood pictured is given.
+I hope from this blog you will discover what type of wood your clock or piece of furniture is manufactured from.

 Mahogany can be a beautiful wood, it starts in the UK being used around C1750 and continues being used throughout the 18th and 19th centuries.
 Two most common variants are Honduras (lighter) and Cuban mahogany (darker).
 It is a close grain hardwood coming commonly from the South America or the West Indies type regions.
 This tree can be found quite wide and so large sections could be veneered with this wood.

-English oak is a slow growing and so very heavy wood, used in construction and veneered some of the time, but it is a beautiful wood in its own right.
-Oak being so heavy and close grained is good at preventing things like wood worm, that is one of reasons why London used it in the construction of its clock cases ahead of pine.
+English oak is a slow growing and so very heavy wood.
+Used in construction and veneered some of the time, but it is a beautiful wood in its own right.
+Oak being so heavy and close grained it is good at preventing things like wood worm.
+It is one of the reasons why London used it in the construction of its clock cases ahead of pine.
 Pine is used in the provinces as a rule for carcases as it is cheaper.
 You will notice the weight difference between an antique clock veneered on oak and an antique clock veneered on pine.
 Oak just gets better with age and polishing, we call this the patina.
-Less close grain oak can come from countries like Japan, this wood although called oak, is a far poorer wood to the slower growing English oak.
+Less close grain oak can come from countries like Japan.
+This wood although called oak, is a far poorer wood to the slower growing English oak.

-Walnut is a lovely wood and English walnut gets used as veneers in antique furniture and clock manufacture up until C1750 in the main, after this date most walnut used is Continental walnut.
+Walnut is a lovely wood and English walnut gets used as veneers in antique furniture and clock manufacture up until C1750.
+After this date most walnut used is Continental walnut.
 Continental walnut is a quicker growing tree and so the grain is never as fine as English burr walnut.
 Again English walnut is a very heavy wood with a close grain.
 The tighter the burr or knot in the walnut the better.
 Walnut can range in colour from quite light if the sun has taken it, to quite dark.
-Continental walnut is used on all of the German wall regulators or commonly called ‘Vienna style’ wall clocks etc through the 19th century.
+Walnut is used on all of the German wall regulators or commonly called ‘Vienna style’ wall clocks etc through the 19th century.

 Oak was only used on internal construction of cabinets of English London clocks.
 When this wood was used and if it is not veneered in London you will find it sometimes decorated with lacquer work or Chinoiserie.
-This is gold leaf and gesso and the best types of these works are seen when they were sent out to China in the early/mid 18th century and decorated their.
+This is gold leaf and gesso.
+The best types of these works are seen when they were sent out to China in the early/mid 18th century and decorated their.